timmy-schmid/MovieWebApp/README.md

 1. single_podcastep()
 1. add_song()
 1. search_movies()
+1. single_genre()

 You can write as many helper functions to assist you as you wish, just remember to document them in your report.

 #### Data Representation tasks

-Your third task set is to complete the data representation for the last 4 tasks in the SQL tasks.
+Your third task set is to complete the data representation for the last 5 tasks in the SQL tasks.

 You must complete the following files in the 'templates' folder:

 1. 'templates/singleitems/podcast.html'
 1. 'templates/singleitems/podcastep.html'
 1. 'templates/createitems/createsong.html'
-1. 'templates/searchitems/search movies.html’ and add a link to ’templates/top.html’ enabling the drop-down option to search by movies
+1. 'templates/searchitems/search_movies.html’ and add a link to ’templates/top.html’ enabling the drop-down option to search by movies
+1. 'templates/singleitems/genres.html' and add clickability to all genres in 'templates/singleitems/podcast.html', 'templates/singleitems/song.html', 'templates/singleitems/tvshow.html', 'templates/singleitems/movie.html'

 #### New functionality